INTRODUCTION TO MATHEMATICAL BIOLOGY - 2022/3

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to teach students the practical and problem solving skills required to tackle mathematically complex biological questions.
-As such the teaching strategy places equal importance on lecture content and practical skills; for each 1 h “lecture” there is an equivalent computer-based session.
+As such the teaching strategy places equal importance on lecture content and practical skills; for each topic covered in lectures there is an equivalent computer-based session.
 In addition to this students will have further learning opportunities afforded by the provision of self-study worksheets and “drop-in” tutorials at which they can discuss their progress.

 The learning and teaching methods include: